dmasa05/oasisz-server/README.md

 For OasisZ Server Devs only

 Hello and Welcome to OasisZ Dev Center.
-You are currently in the Readme.txt
+You are currently in the Readme.md

 Current Plugins as of 10/24/13 (26 Total Plugins):